Credit: Jeff Fitlow/Rice University

 Platforms for Advanced Wireless Research (PAWR)

 Research platforms that are the size of an entire small U.S. city will foster use-inspired, fundamental research and development that will in turn enable advanced wireless networks.
-The platforms - called PAWR (pronounced "power") - will enable academic and industry researchers to experiment with approaches at scale, allowing experimentation that would not be possible in lab environments, over the next seven years.
+The platforms - called PAWR (pronounced "power") - will enable academic and industry researchers to experiment with approaches at scale, allowing experimentation that would not be possible in lab environments, over the next decade.

 PAWR is supported through public and private partners, bringing together funding from NSF as well as a newly established industry consortium comprising leading networking vendors like Juniper, Ericsson, Nokia-Bell Labs and Interdigital; device manufacturers such as Samsung, Intel and Qualcomm; and wireless carriers AT&T, Sprint, T-Mobile and Verizon.